sf624/CarND-Vehicle-Detection/writeup.md

   1. lesson_functions.py
     Some helper functions are defined in this file.
 All codes are almost identical to the codes presented in Udacity lesson.
 This file is imported in the following 2 ipython notebook.
   1. train_classifier.ipynb
-    Here, SVM classifier was traind using dataset images.
+    Here, SVM classifier was trained using dataset images.
+The classifier is saved as a pickle file named "svc.pickle".
   1. project_notebook.ipynb
+    This is where the project video was actually processed.
+Classifier trained at train_classifier.ipynb was used.
 * Videos
   1. project_video.mp4
     Original video before processing.